HOW FENCE RULES WORK IN SOUTH CAROLINA

 WHERE CAN A FENCE BE PLACED?

 Rules often distinguish between front, side, and rear yard areas.
 Front yard fences commonly have lower height limits than fences in side or rear yards.
+Corner lots may have additional rules because more than one side of the property may face a street.

 DO I NEED A SURVEY?